A Powerful Guide to Mixing Punchy Drums

 It’s important to emphasize the low end of the kick with EQ.
 If you feel there isn’t enough bass to your kick drum, a low shelving boost around 80 – 100 Hz normally does the trick.

 A boomy kick drum can also cloud up the clarity of your kick drum sound, so it’s usually a good idea to cut around 200 – 250 Hz if you feel there is too much muddiness in your kick drum sound.
-A boxy kick drum sound is also a common nuisance, which can be fixed with Eq’ing out the boxiness that resides in the area around 300 – 600Hz or so.
+A boxy kick drum sound is also a common nuisance, which can be fixed by Eq’ing out the boxiness that resides in the area around 300 – 600Hz or so.

 If your kick drum is all thump and no snap, then we need to bring out the sound of the beater.
 We can usually find it around the 2 – 4 kHz area.
 Depending on the genre of the song, and the type of beater used, different frequency boosts in the beater area generate different sounds.
-A boost at 2.5 kHz is more of a typical rock sound as opposed to a narrower boost at around 4 kHz, which results in a Hardcore Metal type snap.
+A boost at 2.5 kHz is more of a typical rock sound than a narrower boost at around 4 kHz, which results in a Hardcore Metal type snap.

 How much gain reduction you want from the compressor depends on the genre, the steadiness of the drummer and the feel of the song.
-I usually start with a ratio of 4:1 or 6:1 and lower the threshold down until I’m compressing around six dBs.
+I usually start with a ratio of 4:1 or 6:1 and lower the threshold until I’m compressing around six dBs.

 I try to time the release in time with the beat so that the compressor has stopped compressing before the next hit.
 It’s easy to do this in modern DAWs because you can see the gain reduction meter working, enabling you to tweak the release perfectly in sync with the song.